 Auto Financing Options

-Before you find your new or used car, you should definitely know how you intend to pay for it.
-If you’re reading this article, you probably don’t have the cash on hand to just buy your car outright.
+Before you find your new or used car, you should know how you will pay for it.
+Most people don’t have cash to just buy your car.
 In general, there are three main options: financing through the dealer, financing through your own credit union or bank, or leasing.

-Use the dealer’s financing.
-This is usually the easiest option and requires the least amount of work.
-Most large dealerships have an in-house finance representative that can provide you with some options on helping you finance the car.
-They may have relationships with a few select banks or finance companies.
-If you have good credit, you’ll be in a much better position to get a loan at good terms, wherever you decide to get the loan from.
-But beware, if you don’t have stellar credit, you may end up with a costly loan if you let the dealer do the shopping for you.
+This is usually the easiest option.
+Most large dealers have in-house finance reps that can provide you with options to finance the car.
+They may have relationships with a few select banks.
+If you have good credit, you’ll be in a much better position to get a loan at good terms.
+If you don’t have great credit, you may end up with a costly loan if you let the dealer do the shopping for you.

-Don’t focus exclusively on the monthly payment!
-Understand that extending the terms of your loan (example from 48 months to 66 months) will result in a lower monthly payment, but will cost you more in interest charges over the life of the loan.
+Extending the terms of your loan will result in a lower monthly payment, but will cost you more over the life of the loan.